Employment-Based Permanent Residents in Southfield, Michigan

 Along with family-based immigration, employment-based immigration is one of the most common ways in which individuals obtain permanent lawful residence in the United States.
 If you have an employer who is willing to sponsor you for long-term permanent residence, this may be the most efficient way of attaining your green card.
 First, your employer will need to complete the Form I-140 (Immigrant Petition for Alien Worker).
 Once this has been properly submitted, you may apply for adjustment of status if you currently reside in the U.S. or you may begin consular processing if you live outside of the United States.

-The Southfield employment-based immigration attorneys at Robert Brown LLC can assist you through the process of obtaining your green card.
+The employment-based permanent resident attorneys at Brown Immigration Law can assist you through the process of obtaining your green card.
 Our firm has extensive experience handling all types of employment-based permanent resident visas; we can help you determine your best course of action and guide you throughout the immigration process.

 To learn more, please call (248) 232-2559 and make an appointment for a consultation at our firm.